avaframe/AvaFrame/docs/moduleCom2AB.rst

 com2AB: Module AlphaBeta
 ==========================

-Calculates the run-out of an avalanche for a given DEM, avalanche path and split point according to the alphabeta model.
+Calculates the run-out of an avalanche for a given DEM, avalanche path and split point according to the alphabeta model suited for avalanches in the Austrian Alps.

 Input
 -----